 We review our policy annually and update it in line with statutory requirements or to reflect issues that we feel are relevant to our school community.
 Parents are invited to an information event during the Autumn Term and are invited to share comments and ask questions.
 We review this feedback carefully and are keen to open a dialogue with parents where it is helpful to do so.
+The Deputy Head Pastoral writes to parents during the second half of the summer term and invites them to share their views on the programme as we reach the end of the academic year.
+Any information is considered during the annual review of the programme.

 Heads of Year and Heads of Section will seek feedback from teachers delivering the programme regularly in order to improve our offering and delivery.
 Periodically the Deputy Head Pastoral and/or the Safeguarding Governor will visit PSHE lessons and monitor the effectiveness of our delivery through formal and informal observation and discussion.
+Teachers are also invited to share their feedback on the overall programme through an online survey, published during the summer term.
+Their comment feeds into the annual review.

-Pupils are asked to reflect on the topics covered (e.g. formal reflection in their Middle School Portfolio) and their feedback is also taken into account during the review and redesign process.
+Pupils are asked to reflect on the topics covered (e.g. formal reflection in their Headington School Portfolio) and their feedback is also taken into account during the review and redesign process.
 Student voice is an important component within RSE and PSHE education.
 Feedback is invited after sessions delivered by external groups or individuals.
 Pupils are also able to share their thoughts directly with the Deputy Head Pastoral, or via the various forums throughout the school - School Council, Pupil Congress, etc. It is important to us that we focus on enhancing work schemes and resources, adjusting content to reflect the needs of our pupils so that we can keep our context relevant and up to date.
+Pupils are invited to share their views in a formal online consultation at the end of the academic year.
+Such feedback is considered during the annual review and information shared with pupils about the changes that have been made.